mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 ## Food for thought

-**What would we lose if InternetNZ downscoped it's role to running the registry, cut domain registration fees to eliminate the excess profits that currently fund the charitable efforts and created space for other organisations to take up that work without the inherent tension of also operating the registry?**
+**What would we lose if InternetNZ downscoped its role to running the registry, cut domain registration fees to eliminate the profits that currently fund the charitable efforts and created space for other organisations to take up that work without the inherent tension of also operating the registry?**

 I don't have a clear answer to the question.

 It's clear there would be a loss, particularly in the short-term, but as I've pondered over these topics in the last few weeks I've found it harder and harder to convince myself that the current model is justifiable going forward.
+It also feels a bit like giving up - expecting other organisations to fill the gap without an obvious funding stream is close to wishful thinking.

-But it also feels a bit like giving up - expecting other organisations to fill the gap without an obvious funding stream is close to wishful thinking.
+On the positive side, it would clarify the organisations role and lower domain registration fees are not a terrible outcome either.

-So I think it's worth discusisng the question more, maybe there are better answers or solutions that I'm not thinking of yet.
+I think it's worth discussing the question more - maybe there are better answers or solutions that I'm not thinking of yet.